arihant2math/Website-1/src/routes/docs/get/index.md

 </script>
 # 🔨 Building from source

-## Preparation
+## Prerequisites

-Make sure these packages are local:
+Make sure these packages are installed:

 - Visual Studio 2022 and Windows SDK.
 - UWP Development Kit